AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 <br/>
 <br/>

-In order to apply Group Policies effectively, but I had one issue, it was that I had them all the users under the same OU, so I made a better OU order in which each department would have their own OU and Policies.
+All the security groups and users were under the same OU, so I created more OUs to reorder the structure and apply GPOs properly:

 > To optimized time and automate the process, I wrote a powershell script that moved every user to their corresponding OU based on the group they are in.
 > Script: **Move_Users_To_OUs.ps1**